ben-spector-cc/intermediate-react-rtl/lesson/narrative_and_checkpoints/narrative-and-checkpoints-template.md

 });
 ```

-RTL has a bunch of these `getBy` methods.
-Instead of memorizing them all, it is best to look at the [docs](https://testing-library.com/docs/queries/about/).
+Though `.getByText()` and `.getByRole()` often are enough, RTL has a bunch of these `.getByX` methods.
+Instead of memorizing them all, it is best to look at the [docs](https://testing-library.com/docs/queries/about/) to find the one that best suits your needs..

-Now that we know how to query DOM nodes, we can test them using jest assertions.
+Now that we know how to query DOM nodes, we can test them using [Jest assertions](https://jestjs.io/docs/expect).
 Recall that in the first exercise we saw the assertion `expect.toBeChecked()`.
-This isn't part of regular jest matchers, but instead are extensions provided by the `testing-library/jest-dom` library.
+This isn't part of the regular set of Jest matchers, but instead are extensions provided by the `testing-library/jest-dom` library.

 You can install this library using the command `npm install --save-dev @testing-library/jest-dom`.
 The library can then be imported like so:

 ```js
 import '@testing-library/jest-dom'
 ```
-Here is an example of the `expect.toBeDisabled()` matcher.
+Here is an example of the `expect.toBeDisabled()` matcher being used to test a DOM node extracted with the `screen.getByRole()` method.

 ```js
 import {render} from '@testing-library/react'